ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 The use of flow control is optional and can be negotiated.
 A WebTransport endpoint that allows a WebTransport session to share an underlying transport connection with other WebTransport sessions MUST enable flow control.
-This prevents attacks where an application can consuming excessive resources on a single session and starve traffic for other sessions (see
+This prevents an application from consuming excessive resources on a single session and starving traffic for other sessions (see
 {{security-considerations}}).

 An endpoint indicates that it is willing to support more than one WebTransport